– Financial reporting – Consolidated financial statements – Auditor’s report

 Our procedures included, among others, obtaining an understanding of the project execution processes and relevant controls relating to the accounting for customer contracts.

-For the revenue recognized throughout the year, we tested selected key controls, including results reviews by management, for their operating effectiveness and performed procedures to gain sufficient audit evidence on the accuracy of the accounting for customer contracts and related financial statement captions.
+For the revenue recognized throughout the year, we tested selected key controls, including results reviews by management and performed procedures to gain sufficient audit evidence on the accuracy of the accounting for customer contracts and related financial statement captions.

 These procedures included reading significant new contracts to understand the terms and conditions and their impact on revenue recognition.
 We performed enquiries with management to understand their project risk assessments and inspected meeting minutes from project reviews performed by management to identify relevant changes in their assessments and estimates.
-We challenged these estimates including comparing estimated project financials between reporting periods and assessed the historical accuracy of these estimates.
+We challenged these assessments and estimates for OT projects including comparing estimated project financials between reporting periods and assessed the historical accuracy of these estimates.